rathboma/rathboma.github.com/resume.md

 ## Overview

-I am a seasoned software engineer with experience in offline data processing, and back-end web technologies.
-I believe that constant measurement, instrumentation, automation, and experimentation are fundamental to building a successful product that can easily evolve to meet the needs of its users.
+I am passionate about leading teams to build top quality software products.
+Measurement, instrumentation, automation, and experimentation are at the center of my product development philosophy.

 ## Professional Experience

+### Beekeeper Data, Madison WI <span class="date">Aug 2014 - Present</span>

+#### Co-founder and CEO

+- Beekeeper Data lets executives and non-technical staff quickly ask many different questions of their data.

+### Shoutlet, Madison, WI <span class="date">Sep 2013 - Aug 2014</span>

+#### Lead Architect and Engineering Manager

+- Designed distributed software systems and managed a team of 9 engineers.
+- Constructed and led a team to design, build, and scale a set of internal API services for business data.
+- Pushed engineers to embrace testing, monitoring, and automation

-### Foursquare, New York, NY <span class="date">Nov 2010 - Present</span>
+### Foursquare, New York, NY <span class="date">Nov 2010 - Sep 2013</span>

 #### Software Engineer - Data Infrastructure

 - Built and supported production batch data processing infrastructure using Hadoop.